wp-plugins/dynamic-widgets/trunk/readme.txt

   - Archive pages
   - Error Page
   - Search Page
-  - Custom Post Types (since WordPress 3.0)
+  - Custom Post Types
   - WP Shopping Cart / WP E-Commerce Categories

 * Exceptions can be created for:
   - User roles on role, including not logged in (anonymous) users
   - Dates on from, to or range
+  - Language (WPML) on language
   - Single post pages on Author, Categories, Tags and/or Individual posts
-  - Pages on Page Title
+  - Pages on Page Title, including inheritance from hierarchical parents
   - Author pages on Author
   - Category pages on Category name
-  - Custom Posts Type on Custom post name (since WordPress 3.0)
+  - Custom Posts Type on Custom post name, including inheritance from hierarchical parents
   - WP Shopping Cart / WP E-Commerce Categories on Category name

 * Plugin support for:
   - WP MultiLingual (WPML)
   - WP Shopping Cart / WP E-Commerce (WPSC / WPEC)

+* Language files provided:
+	- French (fr_FR) by Alexis Nomine

 == Installation ==